 Death of the Client/Patient – Does death of the patient trigger any duties on the part of the therapist or counselor?
 Does the duty of confidentiality remain?
 Is the psychotherapist-patient privilege still applicable?
 What if the death of the client is due to suicide – how is confidentiality or privilege affected?
 Must the practitioner cooperate (e.g., share information) with an investigating coroner or medical examiner?
 What if family members want to talk with the therapist or are questioning whether the therapist did enough to prevent a suicide or warn close family members?

-Exploitation – One way that a therapist or counselor might be found “guilty” of exploiting a client is by treating the client when it should be reasonably clear to the prudent practitioner that the client is no longer benefitting from the treatment.
+Exploitation – One way that a therapist or counselor might be found “guilty” of exploiting a client is by treating the client when it should be reasonably clear to the prudent practitioner that the client is no longer benefiting from the treatment.
 Such an allegation could arise in a number of different scenarios, one of which is when an insurer is reimbursing for the care and treatment continues for the primary purpose of the practitioner’s financial gain.
-Another way that a mental health practitioner might be exploitive is when entering into certain dual relationships with current or former (shortly following a termination of the professional relationship) patients.
+Another way that a mental health practitioner might be exploitative is when entering into certain dual relationships with current or former (shortly following a termination of the professional relationship) patients.

 Fees – in particular, sliding fee scales!
 Are you aware of the advantages and disadvantages of a so-called sliding fee scale?
 Is a sliding fee scale a recipe for trouble in a private practice sole proprietorship?
 Should such a method of determining the fee to be charged only be used by nonprofit and charitable corporations?
 On what bases would fees differ?
 If the patient has health insurance covering mental health treatment, how does the fee slide (if at all) – that is, in what direction?